@graffiti-garden/wrapper-synchronize

 Wraps the Graffiti API so that changes made or received in one part of an application are automatically routed to other parts of the application.
 This is an important tool for building responsive and consistent user interfaces, and is built upon to make the Graffiti Vue Plugin and possibly other front-end libraries in the future.

-Specifically, it provides the following synchronize methods for each of the following API methods:
+Specifically, this library provides the following synchronize methods to correspond with each of the following Graffiti API methods:

 API Method Synchronize Method